 Having been homebound for almost a year, people are starting to crave some well-deserved recharging time.
-So why not do something different this year and go traveling with your family during Thanksgiving?
+So why not do something different this year and celebrate Thanksgiving by traveling somewhere new?

 Going abroad is not possible right now due to restrictions and border closures, but there are plenty of charming Thanksgiving getaways in the US for you to choose from.
 That way, you can still travel somewhere different without having to leave the country during the holiday season.

 Keep reading to learn what the best places to visit during Thanksgiving in the United States are!